Tutorial

 main()

-If you’re running a Unix system you may want to configure your ftpd to include support for “real” users existing on the system and navigate the real filesystem.
+If you’re on UNIX you may want to configure your FTP server to include support for “real” users existing on the system, and navigate the real filesystem.
 The example below uses UnixAuthorizer and UnixFilesystem classes to do so.
+See demo/unix_ftpd.py.

 from pyftpdlib.handlers import FTPHandler